Romania (1862.1.22- )

 9. Third Republic (1973.6.1- )

 After the collapse of the military government in 1974, a democractic government adopting the parliamentary cabinet system was set up.
-Thereafter, Greece is basically under the alternate rule of the New Democracy and Pan-Hellenistic Socialist Movement.
+Between 1974 and 2015, Greece was under the alternate rule of the New Democracy and Pan-Hellenistic Socialist Movement.

 *New Democracy [ND] 1974.7.23-1981.10.21